RetroPie/RetroPie-Docs/docs/MSX.md

 MSX2+ : MSX2P.ROM - MSX2PEXT.ROM - MSX2PMUS.ROM - MOONSOUND.ROM - XBASIC2.ROM - PANASONICDISK.ROM - KANJI.ROM - MSXKANJI.ROM

 Turbo-R : FSA1GT.ROM - KANJI.ROM - MOONSOUND.ROM - XBASIC2.ROM

+## openMSX
+openMSX will by default use a MSX2+ c-bios rom image. c-bios is not a real BIOS rom and has certain restrictions, such as no support for anything other then cartridges (ROMs).
+So there is no support for disk or cassette for instance.

+You can change this by adding dumps of real MSX system roms into the ``/opt/retropie/emulators/openmsx/share/systemroms`` or the ``~/.openMSX/share/systemroms`` directory.

+To locate real MSX system ROMs, try google.

+### Changing default machine to be emulated
+By default openMSX will emulate a MSX2+ using the c-bios ROMs.
+To change this, you need to start openMSX (either by starting a game or from the commandline by typing ``/opt/retropie/emulators/openmsx/bin/openmsx``

+When the emulator is running, press F10 and you will get a overlay where you can type commands, here you need to type the following to change the default MSX to be emulated;
+``set default_emulator turbor``

+In the above example we change the default to the MSX TurboR, which was the last MSX machine produced.
+Other options could be ``msx1``, ``msx2`` or ``msx2plus``.
+There is many MSX machines that can potentially be emulated, for a list look in the directory ``/opt/retropie/emulators/openmsx/share/machines``.
+If you for instance wanted to emulate a Spectravideo SVI-728 you will find in that directory a file ``Spectravideo_SVI-728.xml``, simply use the name of the file, excluding the .xml extension as the machine name.

+Note: if you do not have the ROMs for the default machine type requested in the correct location, openMSX will still start, but with the c-bios ROMs.

+### exiting the emulator
+The key definitions defined in retropie will not work in openMSX. openMSX does however allow you to redefine your controls.
+For more information, look at the openMSX website for 'bind'.

+By default the exit key in the emulator is ``Alt-F4``

+# Setting default screen on MSX2+ and TurboR machines
+By default MSX2+ and TurboR machines will start with a screen type which is incompatible with lots of European software.
+Typically resulting in errors such as ``Syntax error in 10`` when starting disk or cassette based games.
+This is because the software is trying to change the width of the screen to something incompatible with the current screen type selected.
+The solution is to start the emulator to a MSX BIOS Ok prompt.
+This can be done when a game fails to start and gives you an Ok prompt, or you can start the emulator outside of RetroPie as shown above.

+At the MSX BIOS Ok prompt (not the openMSX command prompt), type the following;

+``screen0``

+``set screen``

+You have now changed your default screen to screen0 as was normal on European MSX machines, and saved the setting into virtual nvram.

+Note: if you change your default machine type from say a TurboR to a MSX2+ you will have to redo this step as each MSX2 and later machine type has its own virtual nvram file.